replicatedhq/replicated-docs/docs/enterprise/installing-general-requirements.md

 #### Namespace-scoped RBAC Requirements {#namespace-scoped}

-Alternatively, the app manager can be installed with namespace-scoped access.
-With namespace-scoped access, a Kubernetes Role and RoleBinding are created that grant the app manager permissions only in the namespace where it is installed.
+The app manager can be installed with namespace-scoped access rather than the default cluster-scoped access.
+With namespace-scoped access, a Kubernetes Role and RoleBinding are automatically created that grant the app manager permissions only in the namespace where it is installed.

 :::note
 Depending on the application, namespace-scoped access for the app manager is required, optional, or not supported.
-Reach out to your software vendor for application-specific requirements.
+Contact your software vendor for application-specific requirements.
 :::

-To install the app manager with namespace-scoped access, the user must have _one_ of the following in the target namespace:
+To install or upgrade the app manager with namespace-scoped access, the user must have _one_ of the following permission levels in the target namespace:

-* **Wildcard permissions (Default)**: By default, the app manager attempts to create the following Role to acquire wildcard (`* * *`) permissions in the target namespace:
+* **Wildcard permissions (Default)**: By default, when namespace-scoped access is enabled, the app manager attempts to automatically create the following Role to acquire wildcard (`* * *`) permissions in the target namespace:

    ```yaml
    apiVersion: "rbac.authorization.k8s.io/v1"